insitro/ChannelViT/README.md

     val_transformations.normalization.std=[1,1,1,1,1,1,1,1]
 ```

-### Training ViT-S/16 w/o HCS
+### Training ViT-S/16 without HCS
-Let's start with the most straightforward scenario: training the ViT-S/16 model without HCS.
-We employ [hydra](https://hydra.cc/) for managing our experiment configuration.
+Next, we will train a ViT-S/16 model without using HCS.
+For managing our experiment configuration, we utilize [hydra](https://hydra.cc/).
 The script provided below will load its corresponding main configuration file, `channelvit/config/main_supervised.yaml`, along with any command line overrides.
 It trains the ViT-S/16 model to minimize the cross-entropy loss on the JUMP-CP training data over the course of 100 epochs.
 The process requires 8 GPUs and operates with a batch size of 32 per GPU.
 ```bash
 python channelvit/main/main_supervised.py \
     trainer.devices=8 \